Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [ ] Mark as favorite.

 #### Q9.
 If you want to add a caption to a table, where should you look?
+#### Q9.
+You want to add a caption to a table.
+Which tab contains this option?

 - [ ] Insert tab.
 - [ ] Design tab.